 Professional Development Score

 Pearson rates % lower than W.W.
 Norton on Leadership Culture Ratings vs W.W.
-Norton Ratings based on looking at 1407 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "Are your company's goals clear, and are you invested in them?".
+Norton Ratings based on looking at 1457 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "How would you rate your manager?".

 Pearson rates % lower than W.W.
 Norton on Compensation Culture Ratings vs W.W.
-Norton Ratings based on looking at 1024 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Are you satisfied with your Benefits?".
+Norton Ratings based on looking at 1057 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you satisfied with your stock/equity compensation?" and "Do you believe you're paid fairly?".

 Pearson rates % lower than W.W.
 Norton on Team Culture Ratings vs W.W.
-Norton Ratings based on looking at 888 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What are some of the best things about your team?" and "What do your coworkers need to improve and how could you work together better?".
+Norton Ratings based on looking at 921 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "How would you rate the quality of your coworkers?".

 Pearson rates % lower than W.W.
 Norton on Environment Culture Ratings vs W.W.
-Norton Ratings based on looking at 874 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "Does someone you work with closely, make you want to quit your job?".
+Norton Ratings based on looking at 898 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's the work pace at your company?" and "Does someone you work with closely, make you want to quit your job?".

 Pearson rates % lower than W.W.
 Norton on Sentiment Culture Ratings vs W.W.
-Norton Ratings based on looking at 1042 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "What's going wrong and how can it be improved?".
+Norton Ratings based on looking at 1079 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What makes you most happy at work?".